The 36 Wedding Venue Questions to Ask on Your Site Tour

 How many hours does our rental cover?

-Why you want to know: Besides the actual ceremony and reception, you'll want to know the exact time your pros can arrive to start setting up (they usually need at least two hours, if not more) and what time they need to be out by so they know when to start breaking down.
+Why you want to know: Besides the actual ceremony and reception, you'll want to know the exact time your pros can arrive to start setting up on your wedding day (they usually need at least two hours, if not more) and what time they need to be out by so they know when to start breaking down.
 You don't want to be charged extra if the venue has to keep the lights on for 30 more minutes.

 What are the logistics for pros and rentals?